 In Southern Queensland, Angel St James, was awarded a scholarship in 2016, is a returning Scholar in 2017, and studying a Bachelor of Arts with a Major in Creative Writing

 “In 2016, I was humbled and honoured to be welcomed into the Pinnacle family.
 I am incredibly excited for another year brimming with possibility as this scholarship continues to enable me to fully focus on my studies and becoming the person I need to be to pursue my dreams and make a difference in the world.
 “I remain eternally grateful for my mentor, whose continued support is invaluable, and is instrumental in developing my confidence and belief in myself.
-Truthfully, I cannot express the depth of my gratitude to the Pinnacle Foundation for this opportunity of a lifetime and for its remarkable, inspiring work for the LGBT+ community.”
+Truthfully, I cannot express the depth of my gratitude to the Pinnacle Foundation for this opportunity of a lifetime and for its remarkable, inspiring work for the LGBTIQ+ community.”

 Principal sponsor The Commonwealth Bank, will for the third year dedicate financial, volunteering and technical support to sponsor eight scholarships around the country.
 The Bank is among several generous private benefactors, trusts and foundations who provide scholarships for study in a particular field.